Code2703/FCS_roomfinder/README.md

 ```

 ### Frontend
-The app leverages Bootstrap (<https://getbootstrap.com/docs/5.3/getting-started/introduction/>) for a seamless user experience with a sleek and simple design.
-A form allows the user to set criteria including date, timeframe, current location and max. room size.
-Upon form submission the user can view a list of rooms displayed as an individual card with corresponding room details as well as a link to view more details and the MazeMap.
+The application utilizes Bootstrap (<https://getbootstrap.com/docs/5.3/getting-started/introduction/>) to create a smooth and user-friendly experience featuring a polished and straightforward design.
+Users can input criteria, such as date, timeframe, current location, and maximum room size, using a form.
+Once the form is submitted, a list of rooms is presented in the form of individual cards, each displaying relevant room details.
+Additionally, users can access a link for more comprehensive information and navigate through the MazeMap.

-The combination of bootstrap elements including the form, navbar, accordion as well as various buttons allows the user to interact with the webpage.
+The incorporation of Bootstrap elements, including the form, navbar, accordion, and various buttons, enhances user interaction with the webpage, providing a cohesive and engaging platform.